Top 10 Best Sports to Watch on TV

 Rugby

-Rugby league football, usually called rugby league, league, rugby, or football, is a full-contact sport played by two teams of thirteen players on a rectangular field.
+Rugby league football, usually called rugby league or league, is a full-contact sport played by two teams of thirteen players on a rectangular field.

-It originated in Northern England in the late 19th century and is distinct from rugby union in rules and gameplay.
-Rugby league... read more
+It originated in Northern England in 1895 and is distinct from rugby union in its rules and gameplay.
+Rugby league is especially popular in Australia... read more

 This is so much tougher than American football.
 You want violence?
 All you use in rugby is a mouthguard.
 What do you have to use in American football?
 American football is for people who want to look tough but don't want to get tackled before they put on all their gear.
 Watching it, though, is pretty cool!